Decision Making in Drug Development via Inference on Power: Methods

-{Many times, though not always, the upper p-value function forms a cumulative distribution function on the parameter space.
-In these settings if the sample space is continuous so that $H(\theta)=1-H^{-}(\theta)$ and the p-value is uniformly distributed under the null, $H(\theta)$ is often referred to as a confidence distribution function and can be depicted by its density $h(\theta)=dH(\theta)/d\theta$} (\citeauthor{xie2013} 2013). \cite{singh2007} and others highlight an interesting coincidence that when a plug-in estimated sampling distribution or a bootstrap estimated sampling distribution approaches a normal distribution (symmetric shift model) with increasing sample size, it is a valid asymptotic confidence distribution.
+{Many times, though not always, the upper p-value function has the appearance of a cumulative distribution function on the parameter space.
+In these settings, if the sample space is continuous so that $H(\theta)=1-H^{-}(\theta)$ and the p-value is uniformly distributed under the null, $H(\theta)$ is often referred to as a confidence distribution function and can be depicted by its density $h(\theta)=dH(\theta)/d\theta$} (\citeauthor{xie2013} 2013). \cite{singh2007} and others highlight an interesting coincidence that when a plug-in estimated sampling distribution or a bootstrap estimated sampling distribution approaches a normal distribution (symmetric shift model) with increasing sample size, it is a valid asymptotic confidence distribution.
 Similarly, when a normalized likelihood (proper Bayesian posterior from improper ``$d\theta$" prior) (\citeauthor{efron1986} 1986) approaches a normal distribution with increasing sample size it too is a valid asymptotic confidence distribution (\citeauthor{fraser2011} 2011; \citeauthor{efron1986} 1986; \citeauthor{xie2013incorporating} 2013; \citeauthor{xie2013} 2013). {In settings where regular asymptotics do not apply these distribution estimates often still work well as approximate p-value functions.
 Even when the p-value is not uniformly distributed under the null or $H(\theta)$ does not necessarily form a distribution function on the parameter space (or both), the p-value function and confidence curve might still be informally called a distribution estimate or a confidence distribution.} Appendix \ref{definitions} provides the formal definition of a confidence interval (\citeauthor{casella2002} 2002) and confidence distribution function (\citeauthor{xie2013} 2013; \citeauthor{xie2013incorporating} 2013), and an example is discussed in Appendix \ref{discrete example} involving a discrete parameter space. \\

 The p-value function, confidence curve, and confidence density are useful for graphically representing frequentist inference.
 They are also useful for performing a meta-analysis.
-For pooling prior information with current data, a fixed effect meta-analysis may take the form
+For pooling prior information with current data, {the p-value from a fixed effect meta-analysis combining two studies} may take the form

 where p-values $p_1$ and $p_2$ are back-transformed into $z$-scores, inversely weighted by their corresponding estimated standard errors $\hat{\text{se}}_1$ and $\hat{\text{se}}_2$, and transformed once again into a combined p-value. $\Phi(\cdot)$ is the cumulative distribution function of the standard normal distribution, and $\Phi^{-1}(\cdot)$ is the corresponding quantile function.
 Viewing each p-value as a function of the hypothesis for $\theta$ being tested, this same convolution formula can be applied to p-value functions, i.e.